 Acute respiratory tract infections due to community-acquired respiratory viruses such as RSV, Influenza, PIV, and hMPV are a major public health concern.

-Respiratory tract infections due to influenza, RSV, PIV, and hMPV are found in up to 40 percent of allogeneic HSCT recipients.
-For approximately half of these HSCT patients, these viral infections progress from less serious upper tract respiratory infections, with symptoms similar to those of a common cold, to far more serious lower respiratory tract infections with severe symptoms including pneumonia and bronchiolitis and are associated with increased mortality up to 20-45%.
+Respiratory tract infections due to influenza, RSV, PIV, and hMPV are found in up to 40 percent of allogeneic HCT recipients.
+For approximately half of these HCT patients, these viral infections progress from less serious upper tract respiratory infections, with symptoms similar to those of a common cold, to far more serious lower respiratory tract infections with severe symptoms including pneumonia and bronchiolitis and are associated with increased mortality up to 20-45%.

 There are limited or no treatment options available for these respiratory viruses.